StockSharp/AlgoTrading/Designer/Gallery/Schemas/OBV_Breakout/README.md

 # OBV Direction with Moving Average Filter Strategy Diagram
 [Русский](README_ru.md) | [中文](README_zh.md) | [Español](README_es.md) | [Deutsch](README_de.md) | [Português](README_pt.md) | [日本語](README_ja.md)

 On-Balance Volume adds the volume of every up candle and subtracts the volume of every down candle, so its slope says which side is doing the trading.
 This diagram reads only the slope, one candle at a time, and lets a simple moving average of price decide which slope is worth acting on.
-The name of the original strategy speaks of a breakout, but its code compares OBV with its own previous value and nothing else, and the diagram follows the code.
+Despite the folder name, the signal compares OBV only with its value on the previous candle rather than with a breakout level.

 ![schema](schema.svg)